valeIT/valeIT.github.io/apps/index.md

 title: My Apps
 ---

-Here's a list of all my published app, sorted by platform.
+Here's a list of all my published apps, sorted by platform.

 [If you need Support and would like to open a ticket, please go to the Support page.](/support)